Ilya Sergey

 - Multiple postdoc positions are available in the 5-year MOE Tier 3 project on automated program repair via static analysis and verification.
 Check out the project page for the details and get in touch!

 - I am actively looking for motivated PhD students who would like to work on software analysis, verification, and certified synthesis, applying those techniques to concurrent and distributed systems.
-Feel free to email me if you'd like to chat about research opportunities and apply here.
-The next application deadline is 15 June 2023.
+Feel free to email me if you'd like to chat about research opportunities (please, check the lab page for the relevant topics first) and apply here.
+The application deadlines are 15 June and 15 December.

 news